Blog

 One of the most widely-used and respected ADMs is CALPUFF .
 CALPUFF uses 3 major inputs – a meteorological model, a dispersion model and a post processing package, and is a preferred USEPA model.
 CALPUFF is complex, and is therefore very powerful when used correctly.

-It can be used at a wide range of scales – from a few square kilometres to several hundred.
+It can be used at a wide range of scales – from a few square kilometers to several hundred.
 It can deal with complex terrain and can handle complex atmospheric chemistry processes.
-CALPUFF outputs its data in a range of ways – perhaps most usefully as a ‘grid’ which can easily be visualised in Geographic Information Systems (GIS) packages, or proprietary software.
+CALPUFF outputs its data in a range of ways – perhaps most usefully as a ‘grid’ which can easily be visualized in Geographic Information Systems (GIS) packages, or proprietary software.

 A second widely used model is AERMOD.
 AERMOD is also USEPA approved, but differs slightly in that it assumes a steady state – i.e. continuous emissions and environmental factors, where as CALPUFF is non-steady state and can be tuned for changes in environmental conditions, like weather.